-LEA 102 / LEA 1002 - Basic Police Academy II 12 Credits
+LEA 1002 / LEA 102: Basic Police Academy II- 12 Credits

 Conforms to POST standards and state certification requirements as well as the basic skills and knowledge necessary to perform the entry level duties of a peace officer.
 Emphasis will be on simulating actual situations utilizing a lecture and laboratory mode of learning.
+(Contact hours - 187.5)

-LEA 103 / LEA 1003 - Basic Law Enforcement Academy III 2 Credits
+LEA 1003 / LEA 103: Basic Law Enforcement Academy III- 2 Credits